 Note that halogen bulbs are very similar in appearance and are in actuality a subtype of incandescent bulbs.
 Technicians are thoroughly trained to distinguish halogen bulbs but it is still likely that some halogen bulbs are misidentified as standard incandescent bulbs.
 For this reason, we also look at combined inefficient bulbs.

-We believe the lower number of sockets in 2009 compared to later years is a direct result of changes to protocols, training, and quality assurance introduced in the 2012 study and a chance in the data collection firm.
+We believe the lower number of sockets in 2009 compared to later years is a direct result of changes to protocols, training, and quality assurance introduced in the 2012 study and a change in the data collection firm.

 Figure 9 and Figure 10 assume consistent, linear changes between estimates, which may not be accurate.
 For example, Georgia had a saturation rate of 16% in 2009 and 19% in 2014, and the graph shows this change as linear when, in reality, the increase in saturation may have occurred only between 2013 and 2014.